 - Fight for your financial award at trial, if necessary

-- Explain Ohio’s laws and how they apply to your case
+- Explain Ohio’s personal injury and insurance laws and how they apply to your case

 - Answer all your questions and concerns